malcprentice/malcprentice.github.io/0-source/Projects - outline.md

 * Download slides  so the presentation is smoother
 ** Google Sheets "File->Make Available Offline"
 ** OR if you are having problems with that, download as PowerPoint
+* Decide whether or not to use notes.
+T
+** Best option is not to need notes
+** KNOW the topic very well
+** use the slide KEYWORDS to remind you what is next ** notes just for numbers, names, other things it's hard to remember
+* If you need longer notes
+** BE CAREFUL.
+They will make eye contact and gestures more difficult ** "Presenter notes" in PowerPoint or Google Slides don't work on Zoom ** Make sure the text is big enough to read
+** No floppy paper - A4 is too big.
+B5 notebook better
+** Index cards work well: https://www.amazon.co.jp/s?k=index+cards
+** Devices OK: Tablets good.
+Phones too small.
+Laptops usually too big.
+* Before class, remember to SUBMIT your slides on Google Classroom.

 ## Preparing in class
-* Change your name to add your team A or B e.g. "Hiroko Sato (B)"
+* Change your Zoom name to add your team A or B e.g. "Hiroko Sato (B)"
 * Presenters, turn your video on so everyone can make eye contact
 * At least one audience member turn on video too if possible
 * Presenters - put your audience videos near your camera